The Batman (2022) Director: Matt Reeves

 “Fear is a tool.
 They think I’m hiding in the shadows, but I am the shadows…”

-It is a rain-soaked Halloween and the hazy, trash-filled, neon-lit noir-esque streets of Gotham City lie in ruins.
+It is a rain-soaked Halloween.
+The hazy, trash-filled, neon-lit, noir-esque streets of Gotham City lie in ruins.
 Crime continues to rise despite the fact that the anonymous vigilante Batman has been battling the city’s thugs for two years.
-Unlike the playboy Bruce Wayne we have seen elsewhere, Robert Pattinson offers a brooding, reclusive Batman, who goes by the name “Vengeance.”
+Unlike the playboy caricature of Bruce Wayne we have seen portrayed elsewhere, in The Batman Robert Pattinson offers a brooding, reclusive Batman, who goes by the name “Vengeance.”
 What is his purpose?
 What is he doing?
-Cue Kurt Cobain’s “Something in the Way” as Bruce Wayne narrates his nights stalking through the shadows.
-The Batman is thankfully not a reboot of the well-trod Bruce Wayne origins story.
-Instead, as a shadowy outsider and an insomniac or “nocturnal animal,” his silent and stoic personality reveals a tortured past.
+Cue Kurt Cobain’s “Something in the Way” as Bruce Wayne narrates his night-stalking through the shadows.
+The Batman is thankfully not a reboot of the well-trod Bruce Wayne origin story.
+Instead, we enter the drab routine of Batman as a shadowy outsider and an insomniac or “nocturnal animal,” his silent and stoic personality reveals a tortured past.

 Matt Reeves’s take on Batman as a detective drops us into a gritty mystery thriller, a slow-burn crime drama which see Batman team up with Lt.
 James Gordon (Jeffrey Wright) to uncover corruption within the highest levels of Gotham’s government.
 In the midst of an election, the city’s mayor is murdered by a twisted psychopath who leaves behind a string of cryptic clues.
 We know him as the unsettling glasses-wearing “Riddler” (Paul Dano), an ordinary forensic accountant turned Zodiac serial killer.
 Suddenly, more prominent leaders are murdered with more clues leading to a trail toward the Penguin/Oz Cobblepot (Colin Farrell) and Carmine Falcone (John Turturro), and along the way Batman befriends the morally ambiguous Catwoman-esque character, Selina Kyle (Zoë Kravitz).
 With dangerous hints and ongoing bomb plots, one of which nearly kills Alfred (Andy Serkis) the trail leads Batman right back to the Wayne family where we hold up a mirror to Bruce Wayne’s own legacy.
 As it turns out, his father’s stint as mayor years ago led to the “renewal program” which was intended to help the city’s orphans, but like so many products built on good intentions, the program falls prey to corruption.